IaManBel/EwaAnalizer/README.md

 ## Overview

-SAP EWA Analyzer v20.0 “Ultimate Web” is a comprehensive, Streamlit-based solution designed to dramatically enhance the analysis of SAP EWA (EarlyWatch Alert) reports.
+SAP EWA Analyzer  is a comprehensive, Streamlit-based solution designed to dramatically enhance the analysis of SAP EWA (EarlyWatch Alert) reports.
 It integrates advanced PDF processing, intelligent AI analysis, and web intelligence capabilities to deliver interactive, actionable reports and insights.
 [1] This tool aims to streamline the EWA analysis process, providing a faster, more effective way to identify areas for improvement, optimize SAP systems, and proactively mitigate risks.
 It's built for SAP consultants, system administrators, and IT professionals responsible for maintaining and optimizing SAP landscapes.

 ## Key Features